dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 that fucking famous Dollar Menu is financially off-limits for me because of what "they" did to my career.

+- TODO: reconnect they (ambiguous anaphora)

-You might say they view themselves as reapers guarding over [covers](https://en.wikipedia.org/wiki/Cover_(algebra)) of sociophysical spaces, who manage cities, states, regions, groups and ideas as people that manage sheaves, in both the teleological sense
+You might say (they) view themselves as reapers guarding over [covers](https://en.wikipedia.org/wiki/Cover_(algebra)) of sociophysical spaces, who manage cities, states, regions, groups and ideas as people that manage sheaves, in both the teleological sense